Mohammed940/booking/VERCEL_DEPLOYMENT_GUIDE.md

 # Vercel Deployment Guide for Medical Booking Bot

-This guide explains how to properly deploy your Medical Booking Telegram Bot to Vercel.

 ## Prerequisites

 1. Make sure you have a Vercel account
 2. Ensure all environment variables are set in your Vercel project settings
-3. Verify your Google Sheets credentials are properly configured
+3. Verify your Supabase credentials are properly configured

 ## Environment Variables